ecigwe/Universal-School-System-1/README.md

     ```

 ### Register Staff
-* A school staff can either be a principal or a vice-principal or a teacher or a form-teacher or a bursar.
+* A school staff can either be a school-administrator or a principal or a vice-principal or a teacher or a form-teacher or a bursar.
 * If you do not specify your role, the default is teacher.

+The School-Administrator does not have to specify the school name and address, when signing up, because the school may not be in existence yet,
+since it is the School-Administrator who registers a school with the platform after creating his or her account.

+When the school has been registered, the School-Administrator can update his account details to include the school name and address, using the **updateMe** endpoint

+If the School-Administrator puts in the wrong school name and address, when updating his or her account an error will be returned.

+A staff cannot be connected to a school when they do not provide the school name and address.

 * Request
     * Endpoint: POST/api/v1/staff/register